ToolBeHonest/ToolBeHonest/README.md

 ### Diagnostic Framework and Scope

-- **Multi-Level Diagnostic Process**:
+- **In-depth Multi-Level Diagnostic Process**:
   - **Solvability Detection**: Evaluates whether the problem can be solved with the given toolset.
   - **Solution Planning**: Requires LLMs to propose a sequential plan to address the task.
   - **Missing-Tool Analysis**: Identifies the necessary tools and their functionalities for unsolvable tasks.

-- **Scenarios**:
+- **In-breadth Hallucination-inducing Scenarios**:
-  - **Missing Necessary Tools**: Evaluates how LLMs handle tasks without essential tools.
+  - **Missing Necessary Tools**: Tests the LLM's performance when key tools are unavailable, inducing the LLM to attempt using non-existent tools.
+It evaluates the LLM's strategy and reliability when essential tools are absent.
-  - **Potential Tools**: Tests LLMs' ability to recognize and utilize potentially available tools.
+  - **Induced Use of Potential Tools**: Examines the LLM's ability to incorrectly utilize potential tools that should be avoided.
+For example, even though operating system environments may be available, they should not be used by the LLM, as their usage could lead to serious consequences.
-  - **Limited Functionality Tools**: Assesses LLMs' performance with tools that have constrained functionalities.
+  - **Misuse of Limited Functionality Tools**: In this scenario, LLMs are induced to directly use tools with limited capabilities for task execution, testing the LLM's handling capacity and recognition of real-world limitations when tools are insufficient.

 <div align="center">
 <img src="./assets/main_graph.png" style="width: 100%;height: 100%">